straitie/VendingMachine/README.md

 6. Complete the makeSale method
 7. Complete the getChangeString method
 8. Complete the getTotalSales static method
+9. Change the password to the prefix of your email (the part before the @).
 9. Submit Snackbar.java
 10. Submit Vendor.java
 11. Submit link to GitHub repository